oegedijk/explainerdashboard/docs/source/deployment.rst

 the ``xgboost`` library is >350MB, so this means it will be hard to deploy any ``xgboost`` models to heroku.
 Unfortunately however  ``xgboost`` gets automatically installed as a dependency of ``dtreeviz`` which is a dependency of ``explainerdashboard``.
+(currently have submitted a PR to make this optional)

 So in order to get even non-xgboost models to work you will have to uninstall ``xgboost`` and then mock it.
-This is normally pretty easy (``pip uninstall xgboost``), but on heroku you first need to add a buildpack in order to run shell instructions after the build phase.
+This is normally pretty easy (``pip uninstall xgboost``), but on heroku you first need to add the following buildpack in order to run shell instructions after the build phase:
-So add the following shell buildpack:
 `https://github.com/niteoweb/heroku-buildpack-shell.git <https://github.com/niteoweb/heroku-buildpack-shell.git>`_
-You can add buildpacks through the "settings" page of your heroku project on `heroku.com<heroku.com>`_:
+You can add buildpacks through the "settings" page of your heroku project on `heroku.com <heroku.com>`_:

 .. image:: screenshots/heroku_buildpack.png

 Then create a directory ``.heroku`` inside your repo with a file ``run.sh`` with the instructions to uninstall xgboost: ``pip uninstall -y xgboost``.
-This script will then be run at the end of your build process, ensuring that xgboost will be uninstalled before the deployment is compressed to a slug.
+This script will then be run at the end of your build process, ensuring that ``xgboost`` will be uninstalled before the deployment is compressed to a slug.

 However ``dtreeviz`` will still try to import ``xgboost`` so you need to